-The Concordia Seminary library, located in Ludwig E. Fuerbringer Hall, traces its origins to 1839 when the original instructors in the Perry County log cabin used their personal libraries in the teaching of students.
+The Kristine Kay Hasse Memorial Library, located in Ludwig E. Fuerbringer Hall, traces its origins to 1839 when the original instructors in the Perry County log cabin used their personal libraries in the teaching of students.
 Today some of those original volumes remain in the library’s collection.

 The library has grown, changed and moved along with the Seminary itself.
 Housed in two different locations on the Jefferson Avenue campus when the Seminary first moved to St. Louis and in Pritzlaff Hall when the Clayton campus was occupied in 1926, the Library moved into its current building in 1962 – the first time it was housed in a building unto itself.

 The book collection numbers more than 270,000 volumes.
 Included are the personal libraries of many of the founding fathers of The Lutheran Church–Missouri Synod and its theologians: C.F.W.
 Walther, Georg Stoeckhardt, Franz Pieper, E. A. Krauss and others.
 Alumni and interested individuals have given unusual and rare materials to the library, including the incunabula from C. A. Graebner, the Russian icons and crosses from Paul Kluender and the Hemmeter collection of some 1,200 dissertations and pamphlets published before 1800.

 The library pursues an active acquisitions program of current publications, rare books and special series.
 As a result, the growing collection has a much larger percentage of rare books and research materials than most other libraries of its size.
 The collection is supplemented by Reformation-era publications and current journals in microform as well as other nonbook materials.
 The journal collection includes more than 2,000 titles, including more than 1,000 current subscriptions.